West Herts Homes transfer

 West Herts Homes logo

-West Herts Homes is consulting its tenants over a proposal to transfer its 28 homes to Watford Community Housing.
-Following the transfer, we would be responsible for maintaining these homes and providing services to the customers living in them.
+West Herts Homes transferred its 28 homes to Watford Community Housing.
+We are now responsible for maintaining these homes and providing services to the customers living in them.

-With housing associations operating in a challenging economic environment and with increased regulatory requirements, the transfer would help to ensure that West Herts Homes customers continue to have well-maintained homes and good-quality services.
+With housing associations operating in a challenging economic environment and with increased regulatory requirements, the transfer will help to ensure that West Herts Homes customers continue to have well-maintained homes and good-quality services.

-For more information, see the press release: West Herts Homes consulting with tenants on transfer to Watford Community Housing
+For more information, see the press release: West Herts Homes to transfer stock to Watford Community Housing

 What this means for West Herts Homes customers

-If you are a West Herts Homes customer, West Herts Homes remains responsible for maintaining your home and providing your services while the consultation is ongoing.
-You should continue to contact them as usual with any issues about your home.
+If you are a West Herts Homes customer, Watford Community Housing are now responsible for maintaining your home and providing your services from 29 February 2024.
+Please contact us if you experience any issues with your home.

-For more information on the proposed transfer, check out our FAQs below.
+For more information on the transfer, check out our FAQs below.

 Frequently asked questions